The Medkit-Learn(ing) Environment: Medical Decision Modelling through Simulation: Medkit Customisable Scenarios

-directly, or more specifically that $p(x_t|\vec{x}_{t-1},\vec{y}_{t-1})$ is some $\Theta$ parameterised distribution where $\Theta = f(\vec{x}_{t-1},\vec{y}_{t-1})$ is a function of the history only.
-For the simplest environment model, we use a recurrent neural network trained with teacher forcing \citep{williams1989tforce} (\textbf{T-Force}) to directly approximate this function.
-The network is made up of LSTM units \citep{hochreiter1997long} followed by fully connected layers with ELU activations \cite{clevert2015fast} and is trained to maximise the likelihood of the next observation given previous observations and interventions.
-This defines a factorised Gaussian and Bernoulli distribution over the continuous and binary covariates respectively with the parameters predicted by the network.
+The interesting and customisable part comes from the auto-regressive section; to capture a diverse set of the realistic dynamics of medical datasets, Medkit contains environments that sample latent states ($z_t$), covariates ($x_t$), and observations ($o_t$) sequentially.
+The distinction between these variables represents levels of visibility to different stakeholders.
+Latent states are not visible to anybody - they represent hidden representations of disease progression; covariates are recordings that are available to the agent deploying their policy; and the observations (typically a subset of the covariates) are what is made available to the machine learning practitioner The variables are sampled sequentially as such:

-Additionally we extend this method by replacing the LSTM network with the Counterfactual Recurrent Network (\textbf{CRN}) of \citet{bica2020estimating}.
-CRN is a causal inference method that learns balancing representation of the patients' histories to remove the time-dependent confounding bias present in observational datasets.
-This allows the network to more principally be used for making counterfactual predictions which is what our model for the environment dynamics needs to do when estimating the next state of a patient under different possible interventions specified by the policy $Q^{\Omega}_{\pi}$.
+Which introduces a number of ways in which the environment can be customised by the practitioner:

-\textbf{Building latent variable models.} We also build environment dynamics where the observations are driven by a \emph{hidden} true state of the patient.
-Formally, we assume the features $\vec{x}_T$ are driven by some evolving latent state $\vec{z}_T = \{z_t\}_{t=1}^T, z_t \in \mathcal{Z}$ that is not seen in the data by modelling a factorisation given by:
+\begin{enumerate}[leftmargin=13pt]\parfillskip=0pt \item \textbf{Structure and Latent Variables} - the base structure of most of the models included are deep architectures trained on observational data.
+The first decision to be made is whether or not their should be latent variables included in the environment structure, those that are not available to the practitioner or the agent.
+The base model without latent variables comprises a recurrent neural network trained with teacher forcing \citep{williams1989tforce}, which we denote as \textbf{TForce}.
+Additionally we extend this method by replacing the LSTM network with the Counterfactual Recurrent Network (\textbf{CRN}) of \citet{bica2020estimating}, a causal inference method that learns balancing representation of the patients' histories to remove the time-dependent confounding bias present in observational datasets.
+This allows the network to more principally be used for making counterfactual predictions.